nikkibudeanu/tictactoegame/README.md

 Before deploying it to Heroku, some steps in Gihub have been taken.
 * Creds.json file was restricted and added in the .gitignore file
-* Requirements have been created.
+* Requirements have been created by inputing this into the terminal:  pip3 freeze > requirements.txt.

 ## Heroku
 In order to deploy TicTacToe, I have used Heroku: